 I answer some hypothetical questions in this proofreading FAQs section.
 If you have any of you own proofreading FAQs, please do not hesitate to email me with the details.

-What services do you provide?
+Q. What services do you provide?

-Why are your proofreading rates not shown on your website?
+Q. Why are your proofreading rates not shown on your website?

 No two jobs are the same so rates will vary between clients and jobs depending on their nature and complexity.
 To give precise rates on my website without knowing the context and type of work that I would be doing could be misleading and inaccurate.

-What if I have lots of small items that need proofreading over an extended period?
+Q. What if I have lots of small items that need proofreading over an extended period?
 How do I pay?

 Depending on your requirements and circumstances we can arrange that I invoice for a batch of documents that I proofread over, say, a weekly, fortnightly, or monthly basis.

-What sort of clients will you work with?
+Q. Which other clients will you work with?

-I need help with writing my book, can you assist?
+Q. I need help with writing my book, can you assist?

 No, I am afraid not.
-You will probably need a copy-editor or even a development editor.
-You will be able to obtain some advice from the website of the Society for Editors and Proofreaders.
-If you need help in providing an index you should be able to find a suitable candidate through the Society of Indexers.
+You will probably need a copyeditor or even a development editor.
+You will be able to obtain some advice from the website of the Chartered Institute of Editing and Proofreading.